Using Cuttings from Your Yard to Bring the “Outside In” this Christmas

 - Containers: vases; mason jars; food jars; etc.

-- Other potential plant material: twigs & sticks; flowers that are in season (e.g. Camellias are looking very purdy in my yard); and colorful leaves that are still hanging on for dear life, but still have so much to offer.
+- Other potential plant material: twigs & sticks; flowers that are in season (e.g. Camellias); and colorful leaves that are still hanging on for dear life, but still have so much to offer (the leaves on my Dogwoods are still looking very purdy in my yard).

 - Embellishments could include: twine; ribbon; burlap; pinecones, etc.